mindsdb/.github/profile/README.md

 ## 💌 Contact

-👋 For partnership, sponsorship, or media inquiries, please contact us at hello@mindsdb.com.
+👋 For any information, please contact us at hello@mindsdb.com.